-This first step will see the Tribunal try to clarify the issues, offer a mediation service and set out instructions for the conduct of the case.
-Regulations prescribe that at this Review the Tribunal will “endeavour to secure that the parties make all such admissions and agreements as ought reasonably to be made by them in relation to the proceedings; and record in any order made at the pre-trial review any such admission or agreement or any refusal to make such admission or agreement.”
+Before going to court, it is always recommended that the Alternative Dispute Resolution be used first.
+If this fails then the first step will see the Tribunal try to clarify the issues, offer a mediation service and set out instructions for the conduct of the case.
+Regulations prescribe that at the Pre-Trial Review the Tribunal will a)“endeavour to secure that the parties make all such admissions and agreements as should reasonably to be made by them in relation to the proceedings and b) record in any order made at the pre-trial review any such admission or agreement or any refusal to make such admission or agreement.”

 Papers submitted to the Tribunal are known as ‘bundles’ and the Tribunal may invite both parties to agree on what their respective bundles should contain.
 However, it is the freeholder who must adhere strictly to the agreed timetable for producing their documents for two reasons: a) because producing them too late prevents the Tribunal from merging the documents of both parties into one single Bundle and having to refer to two sets of page numbers is extremely time-consuming and b) the possibility of inadvertently referring to one bundle more than the other is very real and leaseholders could be at a major disadvantage if any of their submission was overlooked!

-The Tribunal can be asked to ensure that there is plenty of time for leaseholders to examine all the documents, including any witness statements, (hearsay is admissable) before the day of the hearing.
+The Tribunal can be asked to make sure that there is plenty of time for leaseholders to check all the documents, including any witness statements, (hearsay is admissible) before the day of the hearing.

-If freeholders should dump their documents the day before the hearing then leaseholders should request an adjournment although its important to note that the Tribunal has the power to strike out a case if a party fails to comply with its directions regarding the producing of documents in a timely manner.
+If freeholders should dump their documents the day before the hearing then leaseholders should ask for an adjournment although its important to note that the Tribunal has the power to strike out a case if a party fails to comply with its directions about the producing of documents in a timely manner.

 If a representative (whether legally qualified or not) is appointed by a party to represent them in the proceedings they are subject to written notice of appointment meaning that their name and address are given to the Tribunal and the other parties.

-Expert evidence cannot be introduced without the Tribunal’s consent and must be in the form of a written report provided to the Tribunal (and each other party) at least 7 days before the date of the oral hearing; or the date when the issue dealt with by the expert’s report will be decided without a hearing.
+Expert evidence cannot be introduced without the Tribunal’s consent and must be in the form of a written report provided to the Tribunal and each other’s parties a) at least 7 days before the date of the oral hearing or b) the date when the issue dealt with by the expert’s report will be decided without a hearing.

 In cases of a technical nature, the rules mean that it is the duty of an expert to help the Tribunal on matters within their expertise so the Tribunal is usually assisted by expert evidence from a valuer or experienced property manager.
 This duty overrides any obligation to whoever instructs or pays the expert.

-There is scope in the rules for the Tribunal to direct that the parties jointly instruct the expert and the experts report must contain certain statements and information as laid down by the rules, be addressed to the Tribunal and signed by the expert.
+There is scope in the rules for the Tribunal to direct that the parties jointly instruct the expert and the experts report must contain certain statements and information as a) laid down by the rules, b) be addressed to the Tribunal and c) signed by the expert.

-This can be given verbally at the hearing but regardless of who the decision favours, the Tribunal must, (as soon as it is reasonably practicable to do so), provide to each party a notice stating its decision along with written reasons as to how and why it was reached.
+This can be given verbally at the hearing but regardless of who the decision favours, the Tribunal must, (as soon as it is reasonably practicable to do so), give to each party a notice stating its decision along with written reasons about how and why it was reached.

-To appeal to the Lands Chamber, application to do so must be made first to the Property Chamber for them to grant permission.
+Application to appeal to the Lands Chamber must be made first to the Property Chamber for them to grant permission.
 The Lands Chamber will not accept an appeal without such permission and they must receive it within 14 days of the parties being sent the decision of the Property Chamber.
 If such permission is refused, only then can an application for permission to appeal be made to the Lands Chamber.

 Additionally (and with the agreement of the Upper Tribunal), complex cases which could have the potential to be appealed on points of law could be referred to the next level with no substantive hearing before the FTT, a move designed to save time.